AgenceTogoDigital/opendata-frontend/udata_front/theme/gouvfr/datagouv-components/README.md

-# data.gouv.fr Components
+# opendata.gouv.tg Components

 ## Architectures

-The package contains ready-made components to use on your data.gouv.fr front-end.
+The package contains ready-made components to use on your opendata.gouv.tg front-end.

 This package works with `@gouvfr/dsfr` and `@gouvminint/vue-dsfr` packages.